Last updated on July 25th, 2023

 At the same time, be aware that even with a method that has been well researched, it really matters who the person is on the other side of the Kleenex box.
 One session, or a glance at their website, might be enough to test them out.
 My advice to you is to notice what’s going on for you during the session.
 Do you get a sense of being heard and supported?
 Of being held as an equal, with respect for your shared humanity?
 Do you feel calm and assurance and relief seeping back into your body?
 Are you more ready to give the best of yourself back home and do you feel generally energised?
 If so, you’ve struck gold.

 If you’re assessing a therapist for your child, the same criteria apply, of course, but in addition, there is one non-negotiable: is your child eating?
 And I would add another one, which may be very hard to find: is the therapist willing to have parents on board?
 And just to be clear: for something as serious as an eating disorder, you should prioritise those treatments that research shows to be the most effective (those I describe in my book here), and only look to other treatments because the evidence-based approaches have not worked for your child, or are really not available (note that you can get Family-Based Treatment by video call/Skype).
-Mostly, you should think of psychotherapy for your child as an adjunct to the main show.
+Mostly, you should think of psychotherapy for your child as an adjunct or a finale to the main show.

 Psychotherapy might just make you a bit less miserable